October 31, 2003

 That's from the blurb for The Beatles Anthology.
 I'm about to settle in and watch part 3, February '64 to July '64.
 My mother was a big fan of John Lennon so I grew up singing along to Beatles songs, but my knowledge of Beatles history is pretty sketchy.
 So my friend Cabbage, being something of a Beatles expert, is putting me through a crash course with this eight part documentary series.

-later years.
+Every time he drops off the next instalment in the series, I say hopefully, "So are we up to the psychedelic stuff yet?", because my favorite Beatles music is from the later years.
 But no, we're still in '64...Oh well.
 This time, however, I will actually sit and watch the whole video, rather than just have it playing in the background while I mosey about the house like I did with the first two parts.
 I'm getting a bit nervous that Cabbage, a former high school history teacher, might eventually quiz me on comprehension, and find out that I've really only been listening to the music....

 And by the way, to return to the Beatles v Stones debate, one thing Lennon had over Mick Jagger was that Lennon had soul.
 I mean, he wanted to change the world.
 He was such an idealist (and I really have a soft spot for idealists).